WyattJordan/cupy_nn/README.md

 # Bare-bones GPU Neural Network (from scratch)

 ## Purpose
 A neural network implementation with all the linear algebra to understand the black box.
-Run on GPU thanks to [Cupy](https://github.com/cupy/cupy)
+Runs on GPU thanks to [Cupy](https://github.com/cupy/cupy)

 ## Fancy Graphics